como-crear-un-proyecto-de-cpp-con-visual-studio-code

 ./hola_mundo

-Configuration of build and run tasks
+Configuration of compilation and execution tasks

 • launch.json: Configures the debugger and program execution within VSCode.